Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

 ```

 ### Deferring a message and receiving deferred messages

+When testing code that receives, defers, and then receives a deferred message, it may be useful to use a pre-determined set of messages that can be propagated through each mocked method.
+The following snippet demonstrates how to mock the call to `ReceiveMessageAsync`, `DeferMessageAsync`, and `ReceiveDeferredMessageAsync`.
+The pre-determined set of messages are returned through `ReceiveMessageAsync`. `DeferMessageAsync` and `ReceiveDeferredMessageAsync` use a shared dictionary mapping sequence numbers to `ServiceBusReceivedMessage` instances to keep track of deferred messages.

 ```C# Snippet:ServiceBus_MockDefer
 // The first section sets up a mock ServiceBusReceiver.